 children is a meaningful connection to family.
 Our first priority is keeping families together and supporting them to achieve their dreams.

-Our programs and services for families
+Our programs and

 We operate a range of services and programs that are focused on enabling families to overcome barriers such as disadvantage, homelessness, domestic violence, lifestyle and cultural challenges and achieve a stable and nurturing environment.

 Family Preservation services we provide intensive in-home support to families experiencing circumstances that affect their ability to parent or where child protection concerns exist.
 The intensive case management is voluntary for the family and can last up to two years.
 Our focus is to prevent family breakdown, build resilience and increase parenting capacity.

 Family Finding every child has an extended family and we believe that every effort should be made to try and locate them.
 A meaningful connection to family helps a child develop a sense of belonging, and can help reduce loneliness, experienced by most children in out of home care.

 Supervised family contact involves supervised visitations that help maintain family bonds while meeting the requirements of orders made by the Family or Children's Court.
 Our qualified facilitators make practical arrangements with families and children to meet in our specifically equipped family contact rooms.
 A detailed visit report is provided by the facilitator, which can be used in court and other legal proceedings.

 Mentoring we provide youth worker support to young people who are at risk and have come to the attention of Community Services.

 Traumatic experiences in childhood can have a direct neurobiological impact on a young developing brain, particularly emotional regulation.
 The nature of the impact is different from the trauma experienced by a healthy adult brain.

 For this reason, therapeutic care is delivered only by way of trauma-informed responses to children and families.